Illinois Business Insurance

-Small business insurance in the Prairie State
+Small Business Coverage in the Prairie State

 With 1.2 million small businesses to its name, Illinois boasts the fifth-highest number of small businesses in the nation.
 Small businesses comprise 99.6% of all businesses in the state—the sixth-highest percentage by state in the U.S.—and employ 2.5 million people, or 45.5% of Illinois's private workforce, with an estimated 68,276 new jobs being created by small businesses every year.
 And Illinois has reason to be proud of its diversity; more than 300,000 of its small businesses are minority-owned.

-With an estimated 7,597 new small businesses opening every year, Illinois is a welcoming state for entrepreneurs.
+With an estimated 7,597 new small businesses opening every year, IL is a welcoming state for entrepreneurs.
 But because of Illinois's strict business regulations—and its steep financial penalties for noncompliance—it's essential for small business owners to be aware of the state's requirements.

 Top covered industries in Illinois